-The facts about menopause and hormone replacement therapy (HRT)
+The facts about menopause and menopausal hormone therapy (MHT)

 The symptoms of oestrogen deficiency varies enormously from woman to woman as does the timing.
 The average age of the commencement of menopause in Australia is 52.
 Symptoms of oestrogen deficiency can include mood changes, poor concentration, hot flushes, vaginal dryness and discomfort with intercourse, poor libido and insomnia.
 Women can experience a variable number of these symptoms but it is estimated that more than 90% of all women will experience some of these symptoms.

 The important question is whether or not these symptoms need to be treated or managed.
-Len will ask all women who present at this time of life, “Are these symptoms interfering with your quality of life”.?
+Dr Kliman will ask all women who present at this time of life, “Are these symptoms interfering with your quality of life”.?
 If the answer is ‘yes’ then treatment needs to be considered.

-Treatment essentially consists of hormone replacement therapy (HRT).
-Modern HRT consists of oestrogen, preferably given by gel or patches with either natural oral progesterone or a progesterone releasing IUD.
-Vaginal dryness and discomfort with intercourse and/or urinary frequency can be treated by using oestrogen cream locally in the vagina even if a woman is reluctant to take systemic HRT.
+Treatment essentially consists of menopausal hormone therapy (MHT).
+Modern MHT consists of oestrogen, preferably given by gel or patches with either natural oral progesterone or a progesterone releasing IUD.
+Vaginal dryness and discomfort with intercourse and/or urinary frequency can be treated by using oestrogen cream locally in the vagina even if a woman is reluctant to take systemic MHT.
 At the World Congress Meeting into Vulval and Vaginal Skin Diseases in September 2019, it was shown that women who use this local treatment have a lower incidence of prolapse and urinary incontinence.
-It is recommended that all women who have reached the menopause consider using this treatment indefinitely.
+It is recommended that all women who have reached the menopause consider using this treatment indefinitely (local treatment).

-Some years ago, a study by the World Health Organisation raised the issue of an increase in breast cancer in women using HRT, especially those who had been on HRT for more than five years.
+Some years ago, a study by the World Health Organisation raised the issue of an increase in breast cancer in women using MHT, especially those who had been on MHT for more than five years.
 This created a great deal of panic and unnecessary suffering.

-The facts are these: For every 10,000 women taking HRT there will be an increase of 7:10,000 in the number of cases of breast cancer.
-This form of breast cancer tends to be the less severe variety and when detected early, is easily treated and managed.
-If, however you look at the longevity of woman taking HRT vs a controlled population not taking HRT, those on treatment on average will live longer because of a decreased risk in heart disease, osteoporotic fractures and bowel cancer.
+The facts are these: For every 10,000 women taking MHT there will be an increase of 7:10,000 in the number of cases of breast cancer.
+This form of breast cancer tends to be the less severe variety and when detected early can be treated and managed.
+If, however you look at the longevity of woman taking MHT vs a controlled population not taking MHT, those on treatment on average will live longer because of a decreased risk in heart disease, osteoporotic fractures and bowel cancer.

-It is important to discuss the pros and cons of HRT on an individual basis with each woman but the key to this discussion should centre around the quality of life issues.
+It is important to discuss the pros and cons of MHT on an individual basis with each woman but the key to this discussion should centre around quality of life issues.
 As women age, they have always deserved the right to enjoy life.

 With over three decades of experience, Dr Len Kliman has treated tens of thousands of gynaecological patients and delivered over 20,000 babies.